Toronto, Ontario — Susan Tice had recently made the move from Calgary to Toronto before she went missing on August 17, 1983.

 Erin's father is billionaire David Gilmour.
 The most famous of his businesses is Fiji Water which he founded in 1996.
 His other businesses include Barrick Gold and Zinio.

-Erin Gilmour was trying to break into the fashion industry in Toronto.
+Erin Gilmour was 22 years old and trying to break into the fashion industry in Toronto.
 She aspired to be a fashion designer.
 Erin had studied fashion at Ryerson University.
 She had her own apartment in Toronto's glamourous Yorkville neighbourhood and worked at a high-end clothing boutique, Robin's Knits.
 She had recently moved into the apartment above the shop, 37B Hazelton Avenue.

 On December 20, 1983, Erin was going to attend a Christmas party with her boyfriend Anthony Munk.
 Anthony is the son of Peter Munk, billionaire and business partner to David Gilmour.